XuewenWangUGA/MacroHapDB/README.md

 1. column 1 is the marker/locus name, e.g., CSF1PO
 2. column 2 is the population name, e.g., EAS
 3. column 3 is the variant allele.
 SNPs, InDels and STRs separated by ";"
-4. column 4 is the frequency count of this allele in the given population
+4. column 4 is the frequency count of this allele in the given population EAS
-5. column 5 is the validated consistency information.T=A=S represent a consistency between three mathods.
+5. column 5 is the validated consistency information.T=A=S represents a consistency between three mathods.

 # Example